farazmurshed13/epl_tactics/README.md

 # epl_tactics
-Source code for my Bruin Sports Analytics article, "A Tactical Breakdown of the English Premier League
+Source code for my Bruin Sports Analytics article, "A Tactical Breakdown of the English Premier League"